 A further example

-is found amongst the collection of the Cobb family, a prominent local family of the era and the white horse is present in this array
+is found amongst the collection of the Cobb family, a prominent local family of the era, while another is present on this panel

 located at the Crossness Pumping Station, in Bexley in the county, completed in 1865.
 The emblem of the Metropolitan Board of Works which built the station, it incorporates various arms and emblems including the three seaxes of Middlesex, indicating the board’s territorial remit encompassing areas from these counties.